mougiakouel/QGIS-Training-Manual/vector_analysis/spatial_statistics.rst

 .. image:: ../_static/spatial_statistics/011.png
    :align: center

-It's not recommended that you try doing this if you are not working on a fast computer, however, as the size of the sample dataset requires a lot of processing time.
+.. note:: It's not recommended that you try doing this with 10 000 sample points if you are not working on a fast computer, as the size of the sample dataset requires a lot of processing time.

 |moderate| |FA| Installing SEXTANTE
 -------------------------------------------------------------------------------